SeanWu25/Benchmarking-LLMs-Nephrology/README.md

 # Benchmarking-LLMs-NEJM-AI
 ArXiv paper: [Read the pre-print here](https://arxiv.org/pdf/2308.04709.pdf)

-This repository contains the code for benchmarking Large Language Models (LLMs) in our paper titled "A Comparative Study of Open-Source Large Language Models, GPT-4, and Claude 2: Multiple-Choice Test Taking in Nephrology."
-Here, you will find instructions for running inference on open-sourced LLMs, including Falcon, Orca-Mini, Vicuna, Llama-70b, and Koala, using the Nephrology dataset.
+This repository contains the code for benchmarking Large Language Models (LLMs) in our paper titled "Benchmarking Open-Source Large Language Models, GPT-4 and Claude 2 on Multiple-Choice Questions in Nephrology" Here, you will find instructions for running inference on open-sourced LLMs, including Falcon, Orca-Mini, Vicuna, Llama-70b, and Koala, using the Nephrology dataset.
 ## Instructions to Access Data:
 We provide our data at this link:  [Access the data here](https://huggingface.co/datasets/SeanWu25/NEJM-AI_Benchmarking_Medical_Language_Models)